rhn/buzz/README.md

  - `server`: The address to connect to.
 MUST currently be SSL/TLS enabled.
  - `port`: The port to connect to.
+ - `sni_domain`: Domain override for TLS Server Name Indication.
+If not present, it's the same as `server`.
+ - `server_cert`: Absolute path to server certificate.
+Optional.
  - `username`: Username for authentication.
  - `pwcmd`: Command to execute to get password for authentication.